Frequently Asked Questions

 Requests for a larger group or different instrumentation can be handled through a special inquiry so that we can discuss options.

-Our most popular instrumentation is a violin & cello duet, however, the string quartet is a very close second!
+Our most popular ensemble is a violin & cello duet, however, string quartet is a very close second!

 Both of these ensembles offer a balanced sound with the most song selection options available.